Amiloride is a 'water' tablet (diuretic).

 Oedema occurs when fluid leaks out of your blood vessels, causing swelling in the tissues of your lungs, feet or ankles.
 This makes you feel breathless and your legs feel puffy.
 It is commonly caused by heart failure or liver disease.
 Amiloride prevents the build-up of this fluid by increasing the amount of urine your kidneys produce.

 Amiloride can be prescribed as a treatment on its own, or alongside other diuretics.
 When it is used with other diuretics, it can be prescribed as a combination tablet to help cut down on the number of tablets you need to take each day.
-Combination tablets include co-amilozide (amiloride with hydrochlorothiazide), co-amilofruse (amiloride with furosemide) and the brand called Navispare® (amiloride with cyclopenthiazide).
+Combination tablets include co-amilozide (amiloride with hydrochlorothiazide) and co-amilofruse (amiloride with furosemide).

 Before taking amiloride